Crescent Services offering procurement frameworks and consultancy to the wider public sector, learn more.

 TUPE Regulations

-TUPE refers to the "Transfer of Undertakings (Protection of Employment) Regulations 2006".
-The TUPE rules apply to organisations of all sizes and protect employees' rights when the organisation or service they work for transfers to a new employer.
-TUPE has impacts for the employer who is making the transfer (also known as the outgoing employer or the transferor) and the employer who is taking on the transfer (also known as the incoming employer, the 'new employer' or the transferee).
+The 'Transfer of Undertakings (Protection of Employment) Regulations 2006'.
+TUPE applies to organisations of all sizes and protects employees' rights when the organisation or service they work for transfers to a new employer.
+TUPE has impacts for the employer who is making the transfer (also known as the outgoing employer or the transferor) and the employer who is taking on the transfer (also known as the incoming employer, the new employer or the transferee).
+Seek advice from your organisation’s Human Resources (HR) team when planning for the re-tender of any outsourced services contract, the procurement of an outsourced arrangement for a service currently provided in-house or the decision to bring an outsourced service back in-house.

 V